-Before joining SYPartners, Erin was Head of Business Development and Partnerships at Purpose, and also headed their nonprofit practice, leading work on topics ranging from gun safety to refugees.
+Before joining SYPartners, Erin was Head of Business Development and Partnerships at Purpose, and also headed their nonprofit practice, leading work on topics ranging from gun safety to climate change.
 Erin has also held leadership roles at The Bridgespan Group and Boston Consulting Group, where she helped launch BCG’s Social Impact Practice Group.
-She began her career at Bain & Company, and her experience includes work across sectors, including telecom, education, retail, consumer packaged goods, youth services, and industrial goods.
+She began her career at Bain & Company, and her experience includes work across sectors, including retail, technology, hospitality, and education.

-Erin has a Business degree from The Wharton School, and an English degree from the University of Pennsylvania, where she graduated Magna Cum Laude.
+Erin has an Economics degree from The Wharton School, and an English degree from the University of Pennsylvania, where she graduated Magna Cum Laude.
 She holds a Masters degree in Development Studies from the University of Cambridge.
-She lives in Harlem with her spouse, son and daughter, and two cats.

 Inc. How to Build a Thriving Corporate Culture in a Hybrid World: Implement employee-centered design, shift digital behavior and put physical and mental wellbeing first